ToxicFrog/vstruct/README.md

 ### 6.2 Seeking ###

 vstruct supports seeking in the underlying buffer or file; these operations will translate into a call to the :seek() method.
-Note that attempting to use these when unpacking from or packing to a non-seekable stream (such as stdout) will generate a runtime error.
+Note that attempting to use these when reading from or writing to a non-seekable stream (such as stdout) will generate a runtime error.
 In that case, use `x` (the skip/pad format) instead.

 --------